-Families of pupils with SEN are guided towards the Cornwall Family Information Service (FIS), www.cornwallfisdirectory.org.uk/, with regard to the LA Local Offer for SEN in accordance with Regulation 51, Part 4.
+•Families of pupils with SEN are guided towards the Cornwall Family Information Service (FIS), www.cornwallfisdirectory.org.uk/, with regard to the LA Local Offer for SEN in accordance with Regulation 51, Part 4.

-There is a link on the Cornwall FIS's website for information on Marlborough's provision for families who have a child with a SEN and/or Disability in line with current requirements (The School Offer).
-This link includes the SEN Policy and SEN Information Report in accordance with Regulation 51, Part 3 section 69(3)(a) of the Act.

-Admission arrangements can be found on the school website.
+• Marlborough School has provided a link on the Cornwall FIS's website to information on our provision for families who have a child with a SEN and/or Disability in line with current requirements (The School Offer). • Admission arrangements can be found on the school website.